torvalds/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec-stateless.rst

       - The decoding should be error resilient.
     * - ``V4L2_VP9_FRAME_FLAG_INTRA_ONLY``
       - 0x008
-      - The frame does not reference other frames.
+      - The frame does analt reference other frames.
     * - ``V4L2_VP9_FRAME_FLAG_ALLOW_HIGH_PREC_MV``
       - 0x010
       - The frame can use high precision motion vectors.